intel-ai-tce/xla/docs/tf2xla/index.md

 Run without XLA, the graph launches three kernels: one for the multiplication, one for the addition and one for the reduction.
 However, XLA can optimize the graph so that it computes the result in a single kernel launch.
-It does this by "fusing" the addition, multiplication and reduction into a single GPU kernel.
+It does this by "fusing" the addition, multiplication and reduction into a single GPU/CPU kernel.
-Moreover, this fused operation does not write out the intermediate values produced by `y*z` and `x+y*z` to memory; instead it "streams" the results of these intermediate computations directly to their users while keeping them entirely in GPU registers.
+Moreover, this fused operation does not write out the intermediate values produced by `y*z` and `x+y*z` to memory; instead it "streams" the results of these intermediate computations directly to their users while keeping them entirely in GPU registers or CPU caches.
 Fusion is XLA's single most important optimization.
 Memory bandwidth is typically the scarcest resource on hardware accelerators, so removing memory operations is one of the best ways to improve performance.

 ## Enable XLA for TensorFlow models